Donate

 - Must be the primary/sole recipient of the funds and facilitator of the exchange.

-Students participating in the exchanges should meet the following eligibility criteria:
+Students participating in the exchange program(s) by the grantee organization should meet the following eligibility criteria:

 - Citizens or permanent residents of their respective country (United States or Japan).